Forex risk disclaimer:

 Pros

-- Customer Support: 24/5 multilingual customer support is available through phone, live chat, and email.
+- 24/5 multilingual support via phone, live chat, and email

 Cons